On our recent trip to Hong Kong we were spoilt for choice when it came to our favourite meal of the day, brunch.

 Location: 9-11 Fuk Wing Street

 You’ve probably gathered by now that we were on a bit of a mission to seek out the best places to brunch in Hong Kong.
-Although it may look as though we made our brunches stretch from breakfast to bedtime, we did manage to see lot of Hong Kong in between – check out our post on the best rooftop bars in Hong Kong.
+Although it may look as though we made our brunches stretch from breakfast to bedtime, we did manage to see lot of Hong Kong in between – check out our post on 10 Awesome Things To Do In Hong Kong.

 Can you recommend anywhere to brunch in Hong Kong that isn’t on our list?